MyCollagenGlow

 Ogawa Y, Kinoshita M, Shimada S, Kawamura T. Zinc and Skin Disorders.
 Nutrients.
 2018 Feb 11;10(2):199. doi: 10.3390/nu10020199.
 PMID: 29439479; PMCID: PMC5852775. https://pubmed.ncbi.nlm.nih.gov/29439479/

-Biotin plays a key role in keratin synthesis and maintaining hair and nail structure.
-It promotes hair follicle growth and strengthens nail strength.
-Supplementation can improve thinning hair, brittle nails, and deficiency symptoms such as hair loss.
+Vitamine B8 (Biotine) Biotin plays a key role in keratin synthesis and maintaining hair and nail structure.
+It promotes hair follicle growth and strengthens nail firmness.
+Supplementation can improve brittle hair and nails.

 Chessa MA, Iorizzo M, Richert B, López-Estebaranz JL, Rigopoulos D, Tosti A, Gupta AK, Di Chiacchio N, Di Chiacchio NG, Rubin AI, Baran R, Lipner SR, Daniel R, Chiheb S, Grover C, Starace M, Piraccini BM.
 Pathogenesis, Clinical Signs and Treatment Recommendations in Brittle Nails: A Review.
 Dermatol Ther (Heidelb).
 2020 Feb;10(1):15-27. doi: 10.1007/s13555-019-00338-x.
 Epub 2019 Nov 20.
 Erratum in: Dermatol Ther (Heidelb).
 2020 Jan 22;: PMID: 31749091; PMCID: PMC6994568 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6994568/